Chat

 Bmolly

-Bmollyanswered grow question a year ago
+Bmollyanswered grow question 2 years ago

 It is indeed surprising to have such low CO2 levels in your tent, especially considering that the air in your house typically has a concentration of around 400ppm.
 CO2 is an essential component for photosynthesis, and the process generally stops below 200ppm.
 However, there are a few factors that could explain the low CO2 levels in your tent.
 Firstly, the A/C system you added to your tent may be effectively exchanging the air and reducing the CO2 concentration.
 Additionally, the plants themselves consume CO2 during photosynthesis, and if you have a high-density plant canopy or a large number of plants in the tent, they could be depleting the CO2 levels rapidly.
 Another possibility is that there might be some sort of leakage or improper sealing in your tent that is allowing CO2 to escape and be replaced by ambient air from your house, which has a higher concentration of CO2.
 To address this issue, you can consider a few solutions.
 One option is to increase the amount of CO2 supplementation in your tent to maintain a suitable concentration for optimal plant growth.
 Alternatively, you can improve the sealing and insulation of your tent to prevent CO2 from escaping and maintain higher levels.
 It is crucial to monitor and regulate CO2 levels carefully, as both too low and too high concentrations can negatively impact plant growth.
 It may be helpful to use a CO2 monitor or controller to maintain an appropriate and stable CO2 environment for your plants.
 Remember to follow the manufacturer's guidelines and recommendations when using supplemental CO2, as excessive concentrations can be harmful.